 Passport & Visa Requirements

 Before traveling to Scotland, all travelers will need to have their passports ready.
-The European citizens will not need a visa if they are staying for 90 days and less.
+European citizens will not need a visa if they are staying for 90 days or less.

-However, EU citizens can stay in the country for an unlimited time-period.
-And, citizens from Australia, United States, New Zealand, and Canada can stay for up to six months.
+However, EU citizens can stay in the country for an unlimited time period.
+And, citizens from Australia, the United States, New Zealand, and Canada can stay for up to six months.
 Those traveling from the UK to Scotland will need to produce only an ID Card.

 Currency in Scotland